-Each brewing method is different as each brewer is different as the brew your coffee in a different way either in a big way or a minor way.
+Each brewing method is different as each brewer is different as the brew your coffee differently either in a big way or a minor way.

 What Is The Best Coffee For A Moccamaster?

-While opinions will vary, I suggest to get a more flavorful coffee use a cotton cloth filter or better still a metal filter.
+While opinions will vary, I suggest getting a more flavorful coffee using a cotton cloth filter or better still a metal filter.
 Some coffee does taste better as a drip coffee.
-In my humble opinion it is best not to use a paper filter as they will filter out a deal of the flavor.
+In my humble opinion, it is best not to use a paper filter as they will filter out a lot of the flavor.

-- 100% Colombian coffee, single orgin any brand.
-Colombian coffee is often made in the country as filter Coffee by the locals using a cotton filter.
+- 100% Colombian coffee, single origin, any brand.
+Colombian coffee is often made in the country as filter coffee by the locals using a cotton filter.
 Expect bright acidity, chocolate nutty like flavor.